 Even the Dead (2015)—Dublin’s answer to Sherlock Holmes and Dr. Watson?

 Quirke and Detective Inspector Hackett bear not the slightest resemblance to Sherlock Holmes and Dr. Watson.
 But they have come together once again because a young man thought to have been a suicide has instead, apparently, been murdered.
 In the 1950s, Ireland is the same poor country it had been for centuries, long before the recent boom that first lifted its economy into the heights of prosperity and then sent it crashing below.
 In “this mean and mendacious little city,” as Quirke thinks of it, alcohol almost invariably fuels social interactions, and alcoholism is rampant.
 In this setting, the Catholic Church reigns supreme and untouchable—and yet when Quirke and Hackett deduce that the Church is somewhere in the background of this latest murder, they don’t hesitate to take it on, all-powerful or not . . .
 Read the full review.

-I have also reviewed two other John Banville books published under his pseudonym, Benjamin Black:
+I have also reviewed four other John Banville books published under his pseudonym, Benjamin Black:

 - The Black-Eyed Blonde, resurrecting Raymond Chandler’s iconic sleuth, Philip Marlowe (Benjamin Black brings back Philip Marlowe);

 - The Lemur, set in contemporary New York City and Dublin (A murder mystery from a master stylist);

 - Wolf on a String (A murder mystery set in the Holy Roman Empire); and